Teachers 2023-06-01T08:59:01+00:00

 Rose Aidin, Founder and Chief Executive

-Rose is Chief Executive of Art History Link-Up.
-Rose founded Art History Link-Up in 2016.
+Rose Aidin founded Art History Link-Up in 2016, a registered charity offering access to the formal study of Art History, and qualifications, online and in galleries, free of charge to students in state education.
 She has undergraduate and postgraduate degrees in Western and Asian Art History, a PGCE with QTS teaching qualification in Art and Art History, and extensive experience of teaching in the state-supported and independent sectors.
-Rose is also a consultant for the cultural sector and a freelance editor / writer.
+Rose is a member of Art UK’s Learning and Engagement Panel.

-Ludo Amory, Student Operations Officer
+Ludo Amory, Education and Outreach Officer

 Kate Macdonald, Development Coordinator